 The Hudsonite Clutch Compound is permanently sealed into the clutch housing to prevent loss.
-It should be drained and replaced every five to fifteen thousand miles.

-To insert the Hudsonite, turn the engine until the drain plug (A), Figure 7, in the not insert the Hudsonite, turn the engine until the drain plug (A), Figure 7, in the front face of the flywheel is visible through the timing inspection hole in the left side of the rear engine plate.
+It should be drained and replaced every five to fifteen thousand miles To insert the Hudsonite, turn the engine until the drain plug (A), Figure 7, in the front face of the flywheel is visible through the timing inspection hole in the left side of the rear engine plate.
 Remove the plug (A) and turn the engine slowly until the star stamped in the front of the flywheel is visible through the inspection hole.
 Allow a minute in this position to permit the clutch housing to drain, then turn the engine until the filler hole again appears in the timing hole and insert one-third pint of Hudsonite.
 Replace the plug and tighten securely.
 Hudsonite is available through all Hudson and Terraplane Distributors and Dealers.